Home Create an Account | Log In

 • OEM Pricing Available Upon Request

-Thorlabs' Zero-Order Wave Plates are built by combining two Multi-Order Crystalline Quartz Wave Plates with an optical path length difference of λ/4 or λ/2.
+Thorlabs' Zero-Order Half-Wave Plates are built by combining two Multi-Order Crystalline Quartz Wave Plates to obtain an optical path length difference of λ/2.
 By aligning the fast axis of one plate with the slow axis of the other, the net result is a compound retarder whose exact retardance is the difference between each plate's individual retardance.
-Compound zero-order wave plates offer a lower dependence on temperature and wavelength than multi-order wave plates (see Specs tab for more information).
-Each wave plate is available as a Ø1/2" optic mounted in a Ø1" unthreaded housing or Ø1" optic mounted in an engraved SM1-threaded (1.035"-40) lens tube (see below for more details).
+Compound zero-order wave plates offer a lower dependence on temperature and wavelength than multi-order wave plates.
+Each wave plate is available as a Ø1/2" optic mounted in an SM05-threaded (0.535"-40) lens tube, a Ø1/2" optic mounted in a Ø1" unthreaded housing, or a Ø1" optic mounted in an SM1-threaded (1.035"-40) lens tube (see below for details).

 These zero-order wave plates are constructed by placing an etched stainless steel spacing ring between the two multi-order wave plates and epoxying the three pieces together (the adhesive is only applied outside of the clear aperture of the wave plate).
 The wave plate is then mounted in an anodized aluminum housing.
-The housing is engraved with a line indicating the orientation of the fast axis of the wave plate, text stating it is zero order, whether it is a λ/4 or λ/2 wave plate, and the wavelength for which the wave plate was designed.
+The housing is engraved with a line indicating the orientation of the fast axis of the wave plate, text stating it is a zero-order half-wave plate, and the design wavelength.

 Mounting Options

-The wave plates are easily removed from their mounts for use in custom or OEM applications (see the Specs tab for the unmounted wave plate thickness).
-The unmounted wave plates have a small flat to indicate the polarization axis (see image on the right).
-For further information on using and selecting a wave plate, please see our Selection Guide tab or contact Technical Support.
+The wave plates are easily removed from their mounts for use in custom or OEM applications; use a spanner wrench to remove the retaining ring that secures the optic in the mount (SM05 for our Ø1/2" and SM1 for our Ø1" wave plates).
+The unmounted wave plates have a small flat parallel to the fast axis (see the image to the right).
+For further information on using and selecting a wave plate, please see our Wave Plate Selection Guide tab or contact Technical Support.

 Wave Plate Selection Guide